The Complete Companion Planting Guide

 1. Deterring Pests

 Common garden pests hate the smell and taste of plants like Mint, Chives, Alliums, Lavender and Marigolds.
-Plant these and the pests will steer well clear.
+Plant these as companions and the pests will steer well clear.

 Sage: Plant near brassicas to deter Cabbage Root Fly and Cabbage Moths.